Charles-Ndugire/hiking-centers/README.md

 * View larger version of the images they wish to check out and read about.
 * Copy link to the photos for contacting the hiking-centers

+## Live Site link
+You can view the live application by following this [link](## Live Site link You can view the live application by following this [link](https://flask-blog254.herokuapp.com/)

 ## Setup/Installation Requirements

 ### Requirements